 On April 11, 2024, we filed a lawsuit in the U.S. District Court for the Western District of Texas against ClearCorrect Operating, LLC, ClearCorrect Holdings, Inc., and Institut Straumann AG.
 The complaint asserts claims of false advertising, unfair competition, civil conspiracy, and infringement of Align patents related to aligner material, treatment planning, and intraoral scanner technologies.
 Among other things, the complaint seeks relief enjoining the defendants' infringement of multiple Align multilayer material patents through defendants' manufacture, sale and offer for sale of aligners made with Zendura FLX/ClearQuartz materials.
-On June 20, 2024, Defendants filed motions to dismiss the Complaint, which are pending.
-On July 9, 2024, ClearCorrect Operating, LLC, ClearCorrect Holdings, Inc. and Straumann USA LLC filed counterclaims against Align for alleged antitrust violations, false advertising, unfair competition, and breach of contract.
-Among other things, the counterclaims seek relief enjoining Align's accused business practices, invalidating Align's asserted patents, and money damages.
-On September 13, 2024, we filed a motion to dismiss defendants' counterclaims.
-Align believes these claims are without merit and intends to vigorously defend itself.
-Align is currently unable to predict the outcome of this lawsuit and cannot determine the likelihood of loss nor estimate a range of possible loss.
+Defendants have not yet filed a response to the complaint.